microsoft/vscode-docs/docs/remote/containers.md

 3. Select **Remote-Containers: Open Folder in Container...** from the command list that appears, and open the root folder of the project you just cloned.

 4. The window will then reload, but since the container does not exist yet, VS Code will create one.
 This may take some time, and a progress notification will provide status updates.
-Fortunately, this step will be skipped entirely the next time you open this same folder since the container will already exist.
+Fortunately, this step isn't necessary the next time you open the folder since the container will already exist.

     ![Dev Container Progress Notification](images/containers/dev-container-progress.png)